IBM-Bluemix-Docs/go/deploying_apps.md

 {: #deploy-openshift}

 [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift?topic=openshift-getting-started) is a Kubernetes container platform that provides a trusted environment to run enterprise workloads.
 It extends the Kubernetes platform with built-in software to enhance app lifecycle development, operations, and security.
 With OpenShift, you can consistently deploy your workloads across hybrid cloud providers and environments.
 [View a comparison between Kubernetes and OpenShift clusters](/docs/openshift?topic=openshift-cs_ov#openshift_kubernetes).

+## Deploying to {{site.data.keyword.codeenginefull_notm}}
+{: #deploy-code-engine}

+[{{site.data.keyword.codeenginefull}}](/docs/codeengine?topic=codeengine-getting-started) is a fully managed, serverless platform that runs your containerized workloads, including web apps, micro-services, event-driven functions, or batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
+Because these workloads are all hosted within the same Kubernetes infrastructure, all of them can seamlessly work together.
+The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.

 ## Deploying to Cloud Foundry
 {: #deploy-cf}